Google Analytics: Third-party support

 The Google Analytics API is used by third parties to build custom applications such as reporting tools.
 Many such applications exist.
 One was built to run on iOS (Apple) devices and is featured in Apple's app store.
 There are some third-party products that also provide Google Analytics-based tracking.
 The Management API, Core Reporting API, MCF Reporting API, and Real Time Reporting API are subject to limits and quotas.

 Popularity

 Google Analytics is the most widely used website statistics service.
 In May 2008, Pingdom released a survey stating that 161 of the 500 (32%) biggest sites globally according to their Alexa rank were using Google Analytics.

 A later piece of market share analysis claimed that Google Analytics was used by around 49.95% of the top 1,000,000 websites (as ranked in 2010 by Alexa Internet).

 In 2012, its use was around 55% of the 10,000 most popular websites.
 And as of April 2022, Google Analytics was used by 73.7% of the 10,000 most popular websites ordered by popularity, as reported by BuiltWith.

+As of August 2023, the newer version, Google Analytics 4 (GA4), is used by approximately 13.5 million websites.

+Website builders such as Wix, Squarespace, Readymag and Webflow offer integration with Google Analytics, either by directly entering a tracking ID or by using Google Tag Manager.
+On Wix, users can connect Google Analytics through the site's dashboard or embed it using Tag Manager.
+Squarespace allows users to install Google Tag Manager to manage Analytics and other tags.
+Redyamg allows it for projects with custom domains thru enhanced measurement feature.
+Similarly, Webflow users can implement Google Analytics by configuring Tag Manager in their project settings.